Display WordPress Gallery Captions in a Splide Slide

 3. Confirm the captions appear below each image on the front end.

-Now you’re all set! 🎉 Your Splide slider built with Advanced Views Pro will show clean, captioned images using native WordPress captions.
+Now you’re all set! 🎉 Your Splide slider built with Advanced Views Pro will show clean, captioned images using native WordPress Media caption field.

 Last updated